"A SUSPENSEFUL AND SATISFYING THRILLER" - Toronto Star

 "JASON BOURQUE'S MODEST, PROFICIENT THRILLER "DRONE" SCRUTINIZES THE ETHICS OF WARFARE BY REMOTE CONTROL" - New York Times

 A self-proclaimed 80s film nerd with a penchant for horror and sci-fi, award-winning international filmmaker Jason Bourque has written, directed and produced a wide variety of features, television movies, series and documentaries.

-In 2007 Jason co-wrote and co-directed the theatrical documentary "Shadow Company".
-An in-depth look into the private military industry, the festival hit was reviewed favourably in the New York Times, Chicago Tribune, Variety and has been used as a teaching tool for the US Senate.
-In 2008, Jason's documentary "Dreams of Flight" received multiple Leo nominations and won "Best Arts Documentary".
+In 2007 Jason co-wrote and co-directed the theatrical documentary "Shadow Company" narrated by Gerard Butler.
+A ground-breaking look into the global soldier of fortune industry, the festival hit (SXSW, Hot Docs) was reviewed favorably in the New York Times, Chicago Tribune, Variety and has been used as a teaching tool for the US Senate.
 Jason co-directed "Darwin's Brave New World" for CBC and ABC Australia, an award-winning docu-drama series shot in five countries.
-"Music For Mandela", his feature documentary, won the People's Choice Award at the Amnesty International Film Festival and is continuing a successful international festival run.
-"Bird Co.
-Media", a feature mockumentary shot in India, recently had a theatrical release in Canada.
+"Music for Mandela", his last feature documentary (writer/ director) shot throughout South Africa and won the People's Choice Award at the Amnesty International Film Festival.